 Beyond meeting our shooting buddy’s tacticool expectations – more attachment points mean it’s easy to accommodate slings, vertical foregrips, and other functional goodies.
 Magpul’s stuff is designed around expanding the potential of your firearm, which means you have what you need when you’re ready to add that 3rd red dot to your rifle.

 Here, I’ll go over Magpul’s offerings in terms of the kinds of firearms that they go on.
 For each type of firearm, there are a few special features and subsets worth considering.

 Outfitting ARs is Magpul’s bread and butter.
-Here, you can choose from full kits that have a stock, handguard, and pistol grip to fit all of your needs, and maintain compliance with state laws.
+Here, you can choose from full kits that have a stock, handguard, and vertical grip to fit all of your needs and maintain compliance with state laws.

 The stocks come in a ton of different styles — from a carbine stock to more custom options — but here it’s sufficient to say that whether you’re looking for something fixed or telescoping, they have something for you.
 Aside from the full kits, they also offer single parts.
 If you have an AR you like the look of but don’t love the finger bump on the stock, a Magpul pistol grip is a must-do upgrade.

 Another major line that Magpul offers these days is their AK line of fore-ends, stocks, and pistol grips.
 Much like their AK series, you’ll be able to choose between folding and fixed stocks to meet your needs and aesthetic preferences well.

 I especially like the plum color that some of the AK furniture comes in since it reminds us of some of the furniture and magazines that came on later Soviet Era guns.

 Magpul also makes a fairly sizable line for Mossberg and Remington shotguns, including stocks and fore-ends.
 These are often a big upgrade looking to take some weight off of their shotgun or attach accessories to the fore-end.